GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-bramus/index.md

 **Rachel:** What would be your advice to someone who wants to start writing about tech?

 **Bramus:** Don't hesitate and simply do it.
 Even when it's about a single line of CSS, or if it's 1 post per year, or if you "only" have 5 subscribers: do it.
 Scratch your own itch, and write the article you wanted to find yourself.
-Through writing on my blog I not only challenged myself to learn about technologies in finer detail, but also opened doors along the way — both personally and professionally.
+Through writing on my blog I not only challenged myself to learn about technologies in finer detail, but also opened doors along the way—both personally and professionally.

 Don't overly rely on external services such as Medium or Twitter, but try and have your own place on the web.
 In the long run it'll pay off.
 You don't need any fancy CMS, build pipelines, or comments system, to get started.
 All you need is a text editor and some time to spare.
 HTML, combined with a simple stylesheet, can get you a long way.